DIY Drain Cleaning: When to Call a Professional

 Unseen Blockages

-Sometimes, external factors such as tree roots can cause blockages that do not get noticed until the issue gets serious.
-Professionals carry out CCTV drainage inspections to pinpoint the exact location of the blockage, saving you unnecessary repair costs through tackling the issue without a guesswork.
+Sometimes, external factors such as tree roots may cause blockages that are not noticed until the issue grows to be a major issue.
+Professionals conduct CCTV drainage inspections to pinpoint the precise location of the clog, cutting down on repair costs by tackling the issue directly without any guesswork.

 | Signs Your Drain Needs Cleaning | When To DIY Drain Cleaning | When To Call a Professional |